Whether using an investment loan against your home to fund investing is a good idea or not depends on multiple factors including:

 - Renew the same mortgage and open a home equity line of credit (HELOC) on top of that.

 - Get a new mortgage for a higher amount and take the difference as cash.

 We remortgaged for $340K above the remaining balance.
 Even though we could have taken out an even larger mortgage, we decided not to.
 This amount gave us plenty to invest.
-Further, if mortgage rates were higher at the time of renewal and it was a poor time in the markets, we would be able to manage our exit from the loan in a more controlled fashion if needed.

 How did we structure the loan?

 When we took out the new mortgage, the difference between our previous balance and the new mortgage was paid by the bank as a cheque in my wife’s name and deposited directly into her personal account.
 Even though our mortgage was a loan to both of us, with our house as collateral, that portion went straight to her directly.
 This is functionally the same as having a joint HELOC (a loan accessible to both people with the house as collateral).

 For the purposes of attribution of income earned by the investment loan, the key factors are: